-Per General Statutes 122C-261(f), 122C-262(d), and 122C 263(d)(2), if an individual with mental retardation and a co-occurring mental illness is determined to need hospitalization, arrangements must be made for an inpatient admission to a non-state hospital in collaboration with the LME and PIHP.
+Per General Statutes 122C-261(f), 122C-262(d), and 122C 263(d)(2), if an individual with intellectual disability and a co-occurring mental illness is determined to need hospitalization, arrangements must be made for an inpatient admission to a non-state hospital in collaboration with health plan.
 All requests for an exception are determined by the Director of the Division of MH/DD/SAS or designee.